 This book is dedicated to the 3 billion hard working farmers and families around the world who cultivate these and other food plants for their own subsistence, and who help conserve them in their rich diversity for other people to enjoy.

-Bruce French (AO), agricultural scientist, founder of Food Plants International and developer of the "Edible Plants of the World" database.
+Bruce French (AO), agricultural scientist, founder of Food Plants International and developer of the Food Plants International database.

 Publication of this guide was made possible through donations from Diana Traversi and the Rotary Club of Hobart.